okaynils/nils.me/data/notes/notes-on-productivity.md

 ---
 date: 2024-06-22
-title: Some Notes on Productivity
+title: some notes on productivity
 layout: post
 categories:
 excerpt: This is my collection of personal takes on optimizing productivity.